 More refined estimation of the time window in which air pollution has the greatest impact may provide insights into underlying mechanisms as well as the etiology of sex-specific neurotoxic effects.
 While the mechanisms linking air pollution exposure and neurodevelopment are not completely understood, neuroinflammation is increasingly thought to play a central role.
 Animal studies demonstrate that particulate air pollution induces neuroinflammatory processes which may subsequently disrupt neurodevelopment in offspring (Allen et al. 2014; Bolton et al. 2014; Bolton et al. 2012; Hougaard et al. 2008).
 In addition, neuroinflammation may disturb normal programmed cell death as neuroapoptosis is part of normal neural differentiation which occurs around mid-to-late pregnancy in multiple brain regions (Tau and Peterson 2010).
 Increased neuroinflammation from PM has been linked to structural changes in the brain with smaller brain volume and reduced thickness of the prefrontal cortex (Semmler et al. 2005), which in turn, has been linked to attention deficit disorders (Hauser et al. 2014).
-The prefrontal cortex is rich in dopaminergic neurons and disruption of dopaminergic pathways through inflammation may also play a role.
+The prefrontal cortex is rich in dopaminergic neurons and disruption of dopaminergic pathways through inflammation may play a role.
 Neuroinflammation has been linked to activation of memory related kinase (Yao et al. 2014) as well as neuroapoptosis in the hippocampus which is important to memory (Semmler et al. 2005; Stark et al. 2002).
 Neuroinflammation induced by air pollution may disrupt the development of hippocampus fields CA1-3 as well as the proliferation of granule neurons within the hippocampus (Bayer et al. 1993).
 Brain inflammatory responses may reduce the capacity to provide brain-derived neurotrophic factor (BDNF) needed for memory-related plasticity processes at hippocampal synapses (Patterson 2014).
 Moreover, animal studies of PM exposure consistently demonstrate microglial activation in response to exposure.
 Microglia are resident macrophages in the CNS and play a critical role in neural development, synaptic plasticity, and neurobehavior.
 Morphological differences in neuronal dendritic spines (representing the number of synapses formed) and microglial colonization have been demonstrated in the hippocampus, frontal cortex, amygdala and pre-optic area during early development.
 Pro-inflammatory environmental toxins may activate microglia altering production of cytokines and chemokines that disrupt neurodevelopment.
 Between 20 to 28 weeks, myelination (the maturation of nerve cells whereby a layer of myelin forms around the axons allowing nerve impulses to travel faster) begins first in white matter in subcortical and later in cortical regions gradually increasing during pregnancy (Tau and Peterson 2010).
 Disrupted myelination in prefrontal cortical regions may also result from neuroimmune activation.
 Studies also suggest that synaptogenesis (the formation of synapses between neurons in the nervous system) in the fetal brain begins in mid-pregnancy (Tau and Peterson 2010), and disruption in these processes has been linked with altered spatial and trace memory (Ramirez-Amaya et al. 2001; Shors 2004).
 Other data suggest that neuroinflammation during mid-to-late pregnancy disrupts both the size and the structure as well as the programming processes in the fetal brain, including neuroapoptosis, myelination as well as the synaptic pruning and the maturation of the Ventral Tegmental Area (VTA) (Donev and Thome 2010; Gillies et al. 2014).
 The VTA is the site of dopaminergic neuron cell bodies that project to the frontal and prefrontal cortex.
-The VTA is critical to reward behaviors, motivation and attention.
+The VTA is critical to reward behaviors, motivation and attention, PM effect on VTA development may play a role in our findings, particularly with regards to our findings on HRT in boys